BigPolarBear1/factorization/README.md

-One final time before I do what I must, looking for work, big_polar_bear1@proton.me.
-Cant work for big tech bc of what happened in 2023.
-Cant travel to the US anymore bc I would get arrested (hence cant work for US companies either).
-Cant say I didnt try when all the infosec shitheads start pointing fingers again.

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.

 #### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>